azvast/rust-system-cache-cleaner/README.md

 parse /etc/passwd for all users.
 Then run the cache cleaing on every user account.

-Right now the tool will only skip over users that have a / or /dev/null for a home path.
+Right now the tool will only skip over users that have a /, and a few others like /dev/null for a home path.
 The reason for this, it because the tool needs to run on my uncle's system as well.
 He has user with ids less than 1000 and in weird place like /x or /c/down/z, you get the point.